-Two new movies are scheduled for release within the next year that feature characters living with the neurological disorder autism.
+Two new movies are scheduled for release within the next year that feature characters living with Asperger’s, a neurological disorder on the autism spectrum.

-According to Max Mayer, the 54-year-old writer and director of Adam he became inspired to make the movie when he heard a radio interview about autism spectrum disorder and became so enthralled he had to pull off the road.
-What struck him most was the desire for social connection that all human beings share, whether or not they have autism.
+According to Max Mayer, the 54-year-old writer and director of Adam he became inspired to make the movie when he heard a radio interview about Asperger’s Syndrome and became so enthralled he had to pull off the road.
+What struck him most was the desire for social connection that all human beings share, whether or not they have Asperger’s.

-In the film, Hugh Dancy plays a young man with autism who falls in love with a “neurotypical” woman.
-What follows is a series of misunderstandings, from typical to relationships issues to problems understanding Adam’s symptoms of autism.
+In the film, Hugh Dancy plays a young man with Asperger’s who falls in love with a “neurotypical” woman.
+What follows is a series of misunderstandings, from typical to relationships issues to problems understanding Adam’s symptoms of Asperger’s.

 “Adam is about life, not his disability,” Jonathan Kaufman, the founder of the Manhattan-based consulting agency Disability Works Inc., who worked as a technical adviser on the film, told The New York Times during an Aug.
 3, 2009 article.
 “It uses his Asperger’s (a high-functioning form of autism) as the lens that colors his life, not the central focal point.
 It’s about relationships, love, family.
 The illness is not separate from the person.”